talhanaseers/EECS447/Project_Part5/Documentation/setup_guide.md

 USE library_management;
 Step 2: Run SQL Scripts

-You will find the necessary SQL scripts in the DDL/ folder.
+You will find the necessary SQL scripts in the DDL/ and the Data/ folder.
 These scripts need to be executed in sequence.

 2.1: Create Tables
 Run the create_tables.sql script to create the necessary tables in the database.

-SOURCE /path/to/DDL/create_tables.sql;
+SOURCE /path/to/DDL/creat_tables.sql;

 2.2: Insert Sample Data
-Run the insert_data.sql script to populate the tables with sample data.
+Run author_data.sql, publisher_data.sql, user_data.sql, fee_policy_data.sql, resource_data.sql, and borrowing_data.sql scripts in that order to populate the tables with sample data.

-SOURCE /path/to/DDL/insert_data.sql;
-2.3: Add Constraints
-Run the constraints.sql script to define constraints like primary and foreign keys.

-SOURCE /path/to/DDL/constraints.sql;
-2.4: Create Triggers
-Run the triggers.sql script to create triggers for automated actions like calculating late fees.

-SOURCE /path/to/DDL/triggers.sql;
-2.5: Create Views
-Run the views.sql script to create predefined views for simplified reporting.

-SOURCE /path/to/DDL/views.sql;
+SOURCE /path/to/Data/Data_files;

 Step 3: Verify the Setup

 Once the scripts have been executed, verify the setup by performing the following checks: